 One of ISPA’s core objectives is to perform cutting-edge work in research and innovation through interdisciplinary collaboration not only within the biomedical sciences but with technology sectors, which enables a reduction in the time taken for laboratory findings to be applied to patients or to the development of products that are suitable for marketing.
 To achieve this aim, ISPA has a range of research groups that make an international-level impact in their subject area.

-Almost 500 professionals from a range of disciplines work at ISPA.
-They are organised into six research divisions that include a total of 43 groups, of which 27 are consolidated, 5 are emerging and 11 are associate groups.
-While many groups involve researchers from several of ISPA’s member organisations, including professionals from other hospitals in the region, such as the Hospital Universitario de Cabueñes and Hospital Universitario San Agustín, 19 research groups are assigned to the HUCA, 17 to the Universidad de Oviedo and 7 to the Consejo Superior de Investigaciones Científicas (Spanish National Research Council, CSIC).
-In addition, ISPA has an active Primary Healthcare division, including 19 working groups and over 150 professionals.
+More than 800 professionals from a range of disciplines work at ISPA.
+They are organised into six research divisions and two cross-disciplinary divisions that include a total of 50 groups, of which 29 are consolidated, 10 are emerging and 11 are associate groups.
+While many groups involve researchers from several of ISPA’s member organisations, including professionals from other hospitals in the region, such as the Hospital Universitario de Cabueñes and Hospital Universitario San Agustín, 28 research groups are assigned to the HUCA, 15 to the Universidad de Oviedo and 7 to the Consejo Superior de Investigaciones Científicas (Spanish National Research Council, CSIC).
+In addition, ISPA has an active Primary Healthcare division, including 21 working groups and over 150 professionals.

 In the near future, we expect the combined effort of ISPA’s research groups to have a ripple effect upon their local environment, making a positive contribution to building a knowledge-based economy while further improving the tangible results of an Asturian public health service that is already highly valued.